This post may contain affiliate links. Please read my disclosure policy.

 I realize it is a pretty big claim, but I stand by it – these are the Best Ever Oatmeal Cookies!

-Packed with yummy things like coconut and butterscotch chips, not to mention toasted walnuts and raisins, they have a nice crispy exterior and a very chewy interior.
+Packed with yummy things like coconut and butterscotch chips, not to mention toasted walnuts and raisins, Best Ever Oatmeal Cookies have a nice crispy exterior and a very chewy interior.

 You can vary the good things you add to the basic recipe.
-They are good with pecans or hazelnuts, any sort of dried fruit, and you can use other flavors of chips if you like.
-Definitely use regular rolled oats, not the quick cooking kind, which will kind of lose their texture.
-The dough sits at room temperature for a couple hours which ensures the oatmeal gets nicely hydrated before baking.
+They are good with pecans, hazelnuts, or any dried fruit You can use other flavors of chips if you like.
+Try a combination of butterscotch and chocolate maybe?
+Use regular rolled oats, not the quick cooking kind, which will kind of lose their texture.
+The dough sits at room temperature for a couple of hours which ensures the oatmeal gets nicely hydrated before baking.
+It makes a difference in the baked cookies.

 Best Ever Oatmeal Cookies